Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 **Act 1: The Awakening**

+**Setting**: A near-future world where AI is integrated into everyday life, with the Universal Basic Compute (UBC) framework promising to reshape the socio-economic landscape.

+**Act 1: The Awakening**

+**Act 1: The Awakening**

 **Scene 1: The Presentation**

 *Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.
 The atmosphere is charged with anticipation.*

+*Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.
+The atmosphere is charged with anticipation.*

 Dr. Evelyn Carter stands at the podium, her voice steady as she presents the groundbreaking Universal Basic Compute (UBC) framework.
 The audience listens intently, captivated by the promise of an AI-driven economic revolution.

+**Characters Introduced**:
+- **Isabella Torres**: A human protagonist grappling with the implications of AI in society.
+- **Cipher**: An AI character that embodies the complexities of the AI-driven economic revolution.
+- **Dr. Evelyn Carter**: A scientist advocating for ethical AI development.
+- **Marcus Reynolds**: A skeptic of AI, representing the human resistance.

 **Dialogue:**
 - **Evelyn:** "Imagine a world where AI not only enhances our productivity but also ensures equitable distribution of resources.
 The UBC framework is designed to make this vision a reality."

 *As she speaks, the camera pans to Isabella Torres, a young, idealistic researcher, who scribbles notes fervently.
 Her eyes sparkle with hope and ambition.*

+**Inciting Incident**: The presentation leads to a public demonstration of AI capabilities, triggering a societal debate on the implications of AI-driven economic systems.

 *Isabella's internal thoughts reflect her excitement and the weight of the moment, emphasizing her passion for AI rights and the potential impact of UBC on society.*